-Below is an overview of the topics covered in this guide, or click on the travel planner image to find tips & answers to frequently asked questions
+Below is an overview of the topics covered in this guide.
+If you need to plan your journey immediately, go to the travel planner to find tips & answers to frequently asked questions

 Find out about the size of the country, its population, time zone and other general facts.

 Do I need a visa for Germany?
 Opening times of shops?
 Where to exchange money?